johncooked/cheeseria/README.md

 This repository hosts the code for the coding challenge.
 Upon startup, the backend will automatically generate the initial five cheese entries without images.
 Simply click on a cheese to activate the price calculator.
 For administrative access, log in as `admin` with the password `password` to manage cheese entries – create, update, or delete them.

-I was not able to figure out how to include the images on startup so you'll have to do that after the database has been created.
-To attach images to cheeses, either utilize the edit function or delete and re-add the cheese entry with the desired image.
-Feel free to utilize the images provided in the 'Cheese Images' folder.

 ## Tech Stack

 -   **Frontend:** React.js